Helping Others and Working Together to Make Changes

 The School Council meets once a fortnight in the Head Teacher’s office.
 They discuss a range of issues, such as the school environment, the school lunches and the types of activities they enjoy.
 The group are encouraged to seek the ideas and opinions of the peers in their classes and they have clear rules about how to participate in the discussions.
 The meetings enable pupils to make a significant contribution to improving the ongoing life of the school.

+They have also been helping us to interview staff.
 At the request of the school council, we now have ketchup available with some of the meals served.

 The school donated £1,323 to the NAS following a week of fundraising activities.